NewForce-Cohort-9/YallHungry/README.md

 What's the best part about owning a fleet of food trucks?
 They can go anywhere.
 Each truck will be its own location

 ## Food
 Each food truck should only have hot dogs that are in stock on its menu.
+Each hot dog should have a name, a price, an image and a description.

 ## Drinks
 Each food truck should only list drink items that are in stock on its menu.
+Each drink should have a name, an image, and a price.

 ## Dessert
 Each food truck should only list dessert items that are in stock.
+Each dessert should have a name, a price, an image, and a description.

 ## Happy Toys
 > This is only for a group of 5

 Each food truck should have a list with only happy toys that are in stock.
+Each toy shouold have a price, a name, and an image.

 ## CSS